Skip to main content

 Webhooks with GraphQL for Simpler Integration

 Webhooks are used to orchestrate events in our headless ecommerce service.
 We have now introduced GraphQL to allow you to select exactly the data you need for each webhook.
 You do not need to circle back to fetch the data you need.
-Simple, quick - and you are in control.
+Simple, quick, and you are in control.

 CSV Product Import into PIM

 The core of PIM is products and product information.
 The base product information is often created initially in an ERP system like SAP or ERPNext, then imported to your PIM.
-You can manually create the product information in Crystallize or; when working with large product sets that frequently update create an automatic import and update integration.
+You can manually create the product information in Crystallize, or, when working with large product sets that frequently update, create an automatic import and update integration.
 We have made an open-source CSV product import for Crystallize to get you started.

 Simple Example of React Hooks